What We Do

 - 15 new Energy Star-rated pieces of equipment for Lenoir Hall.

 - In Fall 2011, Top of Lenoir, located in Lenoir Hall, was renovated with energy efficient LED (light emitting diode) lighting.
 LED lighting saves between 50 to 90 percent in energy costs compared to incandescent or compact fluorescent lighting.
-All countertops installed are made from 25 percent recycled glass.
-The wood paneling on the counters is a composite material made from 23 percent post-consumer recycled wood and the paints used were specified to be low in volatile organic compounds.
+We also use CFL bulbs in Chase Hall, which are approximately four times more efficient than incandescent bulbs.

-- Recyclable and compostable disposables in Lenoir Mainstreet, Top of Lenoir, Rams Head Dining Hall and Cafe McColl.
+- Recyclable and compostable disposables in Lenoir Mainstreet, Top of Lenoir, Chase Dining Hall, and Cafe McColl.

 - Trayless dining program reducing water consumption by 144,000 gallons per year.